253 West 138th Street

 PRICE COMPARISON

-This apartment's rent is 17.78% cheaper than the median rent of $2,250 for a studio apartment in Central Harlem, New York, NY.
+For reference, this indicative apartment’s rent is 32.73% cheaper than the median rent of $2,750 for a studio apartment in Central Harlem, New York, NY.

 The median is solely based on the area and the number of bedrooms.
 Listing-specific characteristics such as the number of bathrooms and the amenities will also impact the price.